john-szetho/code-playground/README.md

-#### Hello student,
+Hello,

-This is your code playground for today.
+Welcome to your code playground.
-In this workshop, we will be exploring a few simple coding tricks :D
+In this workshop, we will be exploring a few simple coding tricks.

 Here is a list with some instructions: